Powerful SQL Server Data Quality Tools for Cleansing and Validation

-With SQL Server Data Platform, most DBAs and Developers turn to either SQL Server Integration Services (SSIS), Azure Data Factory (ADF), BIML, XML, JSON or T-SQL code.
-With standardized files, formats and data, these technologies are able to automate tedious processes.
+With SQL Server Data Platform, most DBAs and Developers turn to either SQL Server Integration Services (SSIS), Azure Data Factory (ADF), BIML, API, XML, JSON or T-SQL code for data integration and data governance needs.
+With standardized files, formats and data, these technologies are able to automate tedious processes common in data management solutions.
 The SQL Server technologists are able to shine and show their value in terms of time savings for the entire organization.

 Unfortunately, many processes are difficult to automate due daily changes between systems perhaps due to constantly changing marketing programs, systems updates, short term programs, shifting product lines, fulfillment via numerous vendors and more.
 From a technology perspective, this can be considered an SSIS Nightmare with hundreds of unwieldy packages, version control debacle and countless hours trying to automate processes that are rapidly evolving.
 These situations quickly become frustrating for the SQL Server technologists and can benefit from the collaboration with Application Owners, Data Stewards and Power Users, who can decipher the data and interface with the other organizations to work through the process.

 So how do we avoid the SSIS Nightmare?
-Let the technologists automate standardized processes and give the Data Stewards a solution to cleanse, validate and import data without becoming programmers?
-One solution, that I would like to introduce is Unison from Melissa, a solution built for Data Stewards enabling them to validate, cleanse, import and export data via an intuitive project-oriented framework.
-Unison delivers:
+Let the technologists build an automation solution that standardizes processes and gives the Data Stewards a solution for cleansing, validation, enrichment, standardization and data integration without becoming programmers?
+One data quality software solution, that I would like to introduce is Unison from Melissa Data, a solution built for Data Stewards enabling them to validate, lookup, cleanse, import and export data via an intuitive project-oriented framework.
+Unison data quality solutions include:

-- Intuitive three step process to perform data cleansing
+- Intuitive three step ETL process to perform data cleansing workflows

 - Highly refined data quality algorithms to ensure your data is accurate with monthly meta data updates

-- Address verification for 240 countries, Name Parsing and more
+- Address verification for 240 countries, USPS certified mailings, Name Parsing and more enhancements

 - Intuitive web-based interface without programming expertise